A model-based analysis of the AggregateEU mechanism: Implications of overbidding and non-commitment: Discussion

 Due to the well-established properties of the algorithm, the resulting contracts are stable.
 Since this version is the consumer-proposing algorithm, the contracts are optimal for the consumers.
-There is a natural counterpart where the producers are proposing, with the final contracts optimal for the producers.
+There is a natural counterpart where the producers propose, with the final contracts being optimal for them.

-This approach requires the ranking of matches by the suppliers.
-While suppliers may easily rank matches corresponding to various DPs, based on the respective transfer costs, it is not trivial how a supplier would rank multiple matches within the same DP, which could limit the applicability of such a method.
+This approach requires suppliers to rank matches.
+While suppliers may easily rank matches corresponding to various DPs based on the respective transfer costs, it is not trivial how a supplier would rank multiple matches within the same DP, which could limit the applicability of such a method.